 Study on the Genetics of Alcoholism (COGA): African American Family GWAS

 COGA is a family study of alcoholism, in which the subjects have been drawn from the Collaborative Study on the Genetics of Alcoholism (COGA), a large, ongoing family-based study that includes subjects from seven sites around the US.
 COGA has gathered detailed, standardized data on study participants, including diagnostic and neurophysiological assessments.
-This sample has already proved successful in identifying several genes that influence the risk for alcoholism and neurophysiological endophenotypes, which have been independently replicated.
+This project has already proved successful in identifying several genes that influence the risk for alcoholism and neurophysiological endophenotypes, which have been independently replicated.
 COGA data were included as part of two Genetic Analysis Workshops, and the phenotypes are familiar to the genetics community.

 Alcoholic probands were recruited from treatment facilities, assessed by personal interview, and after securing permission, other family members were also assessed.
 A set of comparison families was drawn from the same communities as the families recruited through an alcoholic proband.
 Assessment involved a detailed personal interview developed for this project, the Semi-Structured Assessment for the Genetics of Alcoholism (SSAGA), which gathers detailed information on alcoholism related symptoms along with other drugs and psychiatric symptoms.
 Many participants also came to the laboratories for electroencephalographic studies.
 Neurophysiological features that have been shown to be useful endophenotypes for which we have linkage and in some cases association results are included on a subset of the case-control sample: the beta power of the resting electroencephalogram (EEG), the P3(00) amplitude of the visual event-related potential (ERP), and the theta and delta event-related oscillations (EROs) underlying the P3.